Aliases for NEK3 Gene

 GeneCards Summary for NEK3 Gene

-NEK3 (NIMA-Related Kinase 3) is a Protein Coding gene.
-Diseases associated with NEK3 include muscle glycogenosis and phosphorylase kinase deficiency.
-Among its related pathways are Prolactin Signaling Pathway and Prolactin Signaling Pathway.
-GO annotations related to this gene include protein serine/threonine kinase activity.
-An important paralog of this gene is NEK2.
+NEK3 (NIMA Related Kinase 3) is a Protein Coding gene.
+Diseases associated with NEK3 include Muscular Phosphorylase Kinase Deficiency and Glycogen Storage Disease Ia.
+Among its related pathways are Prolactin Signaling Pathway.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is NEK5.

 Protein kinase which influences neuronal morphogenesis and polarity through effects on microtubules.
 Regulates microtubule acetylation in neurons.
 Contributes to prolactin-mediated phosphorylation of PXN and VAV2.
 Implicated in prolactin-mediated cytoskeletal reorganization and motility of breast cancer cells through mechanisms involving RAC1 activation and phosphorylation of PXN and VAV2.